 As the ocean surface is heated by the sun, the depths of the ocean remain cold, thus creating a temperature gradient between the top of the ocean and the bottom.
 These differences in temperature can be used to drive turbines which can convert the thermal energy into electrical power.

 Generally, the optimum situation for the conversion of ocean thermal energy to electrical power is when the temperature difference between surface and deep water is around 36oF (20oC).
 These conditions are usually found between the Tropic of Cancer and Tropic of Capricorn.
-Favourable conditions for ocean thermal energy conversion (OTEC) can be found off the coast of over 80 countries worldwide.
+Favorable conditions for ocean thermal energy conversion (OTEC) can be found off the coast of over 80 countries worldwide.

 History of Ocean Thermal Energy